Hamburger Bank: History

 The Hamburger Bank held a reputation for good governance and integrity.
+It pursued conservative policies, refused to debase its currency, and prioritized security deposits over lending expansion.
+These principles are cited as early examples of sound money practices.
 German economist Paul Jacob Marperger described it as follows:

 The Savary brothers made similar observations:

 The bank weathered successive crises with various degrees of success.
 Unsecured loans were a fundamental problem.
 In 1770 the bank was comprehensively reformed.
 During the era of Napoleonic rule in Hamburg, the bank was looted and hit hard by economic crisis, but it survived.

 The Hamburger Bank ceased to be a stand-alone entity following the Unification of Germany and was converted into a branch of the newly created Reichsbank at the end of 1875.